23 July 2020

 What are they for?

-How do HMRC work out the code?
+How does HMRC work out the code?

 HMRC works out your tax code based on your income, mainly using previous years’s data.
 There may be adjustments for current year declarations your employer(s) make about your payroll, such as taxable benefits you may be receiving.